Omnichannel Marketing and Smart Content Recommendations

 Before launching into the topic of smart content recommendations, a few minutes were spent discussing the importance of understanding and structuring your customer data.
 Jerry suggested that business leaders and marketers focus on the specific kinds of data that will inform their marketing, rather than let the idea of big data overwhelm them.

 He then went on to predict that, with stricter regulations around targeted advertising looming, it’s important for brands to focus on the quality and level of personalization of their content.
 He suggested that marketers should consider testing and optimizing all types of content, from images and subject lines to offers and product recommendations.
 With subject lines being closely tied to open rates, Jerry suggested that marketers should test four to five different subject lines, and consider including emojis (if brand-appropriate) and one subject line phrased as a question.
+Tools like Smart Subject Lines help marketers select high-performing subject lines, which can then be further tested and optimized for your brand.

 For insights into smart content recommendations based on automated lifecycle stages see Fun and Function’s customer story.